 Healthy state and local economies and a healthy Chesapeake Bay are integrally related; balanced economic development and water quality protection are not mutually exclusive.

-The Act is mandatory for all Tidewater Virginia localities and note that other Virginia localities have opted in.
-Local implementation differs and thus, we've provided links to local ordinances below for your use.
+The Act is mandatory for all Tidewater Virginia localities, and some other Virginia localities have opted in.
+Local implementation differs, and we've provided links to many local ordinances below.

 Virginia's law and regulations

 Virginia's local ordinances

 Select a region to access local government CBPA resource links.
 Our list is not comprehensive, and we will be updating.